»Always act in such a way that the number of options increases.«

 Optimal agility can only be achieved directly in the base layer architecture, but this has been a very hard problem so far.

 In recent years, the last resort has been an indirect integration of heterogeneous system architectures via their metadata (and/or APIs), which, however, can be compared most closely to Rube Goldberg machines.
 Also, information inventories alone are hardly meaningful without adequate continuous integration of their processing environments.
-This creates complicated and costly “meta”organizations with their own unintended consequences, which sooner or later will require meta-meta…organizations and can ultimately lead to rampant bureaucratization.
+This creates complicated and costly “meta”organizations with their own unintended consequences, which sooner or later will require meta-meta…organizations and ultimately lead to rampant bureaucratization.

 So what is the optimal solution to the problem?

-© 2021 Dr. Thomas R. Glueck, Munich, Germany.
+© 2020-2025 Dr. Thomas R. Glueck, Munich, Germany.
 All rights reserved.